Alannah Halay: Publications

 Halay's practice-led research formed the basis of her PhD thesis, Recognising Absurdity through Compositional Practice: Comparing an Avant-Garde Style with being avant garde.
 The same methodology has informed her other publications, including her edited book, (Per)Forming Art: Performance as Research in Contemporary Artworks, published by Cambridge Scholars Publishing.
 Some of Halay's musical scores are available from the University of California, Los Angeles, Music Library: Contemporary Music Score Collection.
-Halay is also published by Vernon Press and the University of Nebraska Press.
+Halay is also published by Vernon Press, the University of Nebraska Press, and Taylor & Francis.